Mordal: Automated Pretrained Model Selection for Vision Language Models: Additional Experiments

-As shown in \Cref{table:eval_perf}, When evaluating Mordal on different tasks, the total evaluation time required is different.
-To investigate the differences in time consumption, we analyze the breakdown time for each component of Mordal and present the result in \ref{fig:time_breakdown}.
-As expected, the early stopping stage consists of most of the evaluation time, and the prediction only takes a small part of time.
+As shown in \Cref{fig:time_breakdown}, the early stopping stage consists of most of the evaluation time, and the prediction only takes a small part of time.
 This is because the scaling prediction is only performed for the candidates left after early stopping.
 The time varies depending on when the model is converged and scaling is observed.
 The time for inter-cluster and intra-cluster early stopping depends on the number of clusters, controlled by $t_{ve}$ and $t_{llm}$.
 The cluster is generally less obvious for difficult tasks (e.g., ChartQA and DocVQA), leading to many clusters with only one candidate.
 As fewer candidates are eliminated, the total evaluation time increases.